How to Write a Love Letter That Actually Hits Different

 - Is there one specific memory or scene, not just general feelings?

-- Did you connect the memory to a larger point about them or about you two?
+- Did you connect that memory to a larger point about them or about you two?

 - Does the closing say something true, not just something that sounds nice?

-- Did you read it out loud at least once?
+- Did you read it out loud at least once and fix anything that stumbled?

-- If it is digital: does the photo or song actually belong to this letter?
+- If digital: does the photo or song genuinely belong to this letter?

-- Is the delivery method right for the moment?
+- Is the delivery method right for this particular moment?

 FAQ